tttallis/ajellito/_posts/2009-11-26-GettingStarted.markdown

 init" in it), stick archive/archiver.py in a crontab, and Bob's your uncle.
-You can archive on any schedule you like; the nature of git makes sure it only stores anything when there are actual changes to commit, but in practice more than once a day will be hardly effective, since the web-interface will only allow you to pick a date for retrieval, not date and time.
-The backlog archive (and anything spreadsheetish as of now) will in OpenDocument Spreadsheet format, so if you're using Miscrosoft Office, make sure you have at least 2007 SP2.
-Any other spreadsheet I know already supports ODS.
+You can archive on any schedule you like; the nature of git makes sure it only stores anything when there are actual changes to commit, but in practice more than once a day will hardly be effective, since the web-interface will only allow you to pick a date for retrieval, not date and time.
+The backlog archive (and anything spreadsheetish as of now) will be in OpenDocument Spreadsheet format, so if you're using Miscrosoft Office, make sure you have at least 2007 SP2.
+Any other spreadsheet app I know of already supports ODS.